Thanks for your interest in Mindful Healthy Life and its origins!

 Lest I give the impression I’m not just like everyone else trying to figure out what is the best for her family, I’ll offer a little Q&A with myself.

 Q: How old are your kids?

-A: I had a son in 2006 via c-section and a daughter born at home in the water in 2010.
-They are both hilarious and redheaded and look nothing like their dark-haired mama.
+A: I had my first child in 2006 via c-section and my second child at home in the water in 2010.
+They are both redheads and hilarious.

 Q: When and why did you get into holistic health?